orafaelreis/EmptyStateView/README.md

 emptyView.stateImageViewlayer.borderWidth = 2.f;
 ```

-You can, additionaly, add action target when user touch the view:
+You can, additionally, add an action when user touch the view:

 ```objective-c
 [emptyView addOneTapGestureWithTarget:self action:@selector(loadNextViewController)];